fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 1. The first decision tree is built and outputs a set of predictions.
-2. The predictions that the first decision tree got wrong are given a weight of `w`{.literal}.
+2. The predictions that the first decision tree got wrong are given a weight of `w`.
 This means that, if the weight is set to 2, then two instances of that particular sample are introduced into the dataset.
 3. This enables decision tree 2 to learn at a faster rate, since we